 *In case any of you are thinking… “Jane?
 Jane… … Jane Wyman?”
 No, Jane Wyman didn’t shoot Hjördis.
 On 1st November 1952 she was busy getting married to Fred Karger, 3,000 miles away in Santa Barbara.

 “I was walking with my host along a path through the trees when suddenly I was struck down,” Hjördis said in 1964.
 “I remembered nothing until I looked up to see David’s face a few inches from mine as I lay on the ground.
 His face was pale and there was a look of horror on it that I will never forget.
 I could feel blood running down my cheeks.
 Twelve pellets had struck me, most of them in my face.”

-“I had been well and truly peppered with gunshot pellets.
+“I had been well and truly peppered.
 One shot was embedded in the bone, a fraction of an inch from my left eye.
 It is still there to this day, and the surgeons dare not remove it.
 Others were spattered all over my face.
 One had drilled a hole through the flesh of my left arm.
 Several in my neck just missed the jugular vein.”

 Anything except a mirror

 Hjördis was taken to a nearby hospital in Wakefield.